pragatinaikare/Shooting-Sports-Mastermind/README.md

 <br>
 The chatbot leverages LangChain, Pinecone Vector DB, and OpenAI models to deliver accurate and fast responses based on a robust knowledge base.

+# Motivation
+As a rifle shooter, the world of shooting sports is close to my heart 💟. <br>

+While practicing, I often had to deal with the complicated rules and regulations of our sport.
+These rules cover aspects such as weapon weight, clothing thickness standards, maximum sling width, shoe sole flexibility, and many more, all of which are potential reasons for disqualification.
+Navigating through multiple handbooks and resources to find accurate information was not only time-consuming but also challenging. <br>

+Recognizing this need, I started working on a RAG-based chatbot a few weeks ago to streamline this process!
+I gathered comprehensive shooting-related handbooks, including those from the ISSF - International Shooting Sport Federation, and developed a chatbot to provide quick and accurate responses about shooting rules and regulations for both shooters and juries.<br>

 ## Tech Stack

 * 𝗣𝗿𝗼𝗺𝗽𝘁 𝗥𝗲𝘀𝗽𝗼𝗻𝘀𝗲𝘀: GPT-4.0 Mini